stephenyoon84/Flatiron_Group_Project_Mod_1/README.md

     - Search Cocktail by Ingredient
     - Search Ingredient need for Cocktail

+- Initial steps to run this app
+    1. run `rake db:migrate` and `rake db:seed` to create database

 - Story (At least 4)
   1. As a user, ~~
   2. As a user, ~~